kelixirr/Neuraldemy/README.md

 ### Ask Doubts

-If you are stuck or want to ask something, feel free to visit our website and raise your query in the forum.
+If you are stuck or want to ask something, feel free to visit our community https://neuraldemy.com/community/ and raise your query in the forum.